slaxman/TokenExchange/README.md

 - currency=xxxxx
     This specifies the 3-5 character Nxt currency code that will be used for the token exchange.

-- redemptionAccount=NXT-xxxx-xxxx-xxxx-xxxxx
+- secretPhrase=secret-phrase
-    This specifies the NXT redemption account.
-Currency transfers to this address will be processed by the TokenExchange add-on.
+    This specifies the NXT account used to issue token currency and process redemption requests.

 - confirmations=n
     This specifies the number of Nxt confirmations before the bitcoins will be sent to the user.